“For God so loved the world that he gave His one and only Son,

-Secrets is a series of blog posts I started with Secrets of iRacing and which has grown to include Secrets of GTR2, Secrets of Automobilista, and Secrets of rFactor 2.
+Secrets is a series of blog posts I started with Secrets of iRacing and which has grown to include Secrets for GTR2, Automobilista, rFactor 2, and more.
 The “secrets” part is a little dramatic but there are quite a few tips and tricks I think new users will find very valuable and interesting.